 Certain significant consolidation entities apply financial accounting and reporting standards issued by FASB, and such entities, as permitted by SFFAS No. 47, Reporting Entity, are consolidated into the federal government's consolidated financial statements without conversion to financial and reporting standards issued by FASAB.
 Generally, under FASAB standards, a contingency is considered "probable" if the future event or events are more likely than not to occur.
-Under FASB standards, a contingency is considered "probable" if the future event or events are likely to occur.
-"Likely to occur" is considered to be more certain than "more likely than not to occur."
+"Likely to occur."
+Likely to occur.
+"Likely to occur." is considered to be more certain than "more likely than not to occur."
 Under both accounting frameworks, a contingency is considered "reasonably possible" if occurrence of the future event or events is more likely than remote, but less likely than "probable" ("probable" as defined within each corresponding accounting framework).